What Are Hybrid Solar Systems?

 • Require more maintenance and component replacements

-DIY hybrid solar system options for homeowners
+DIY hybrid solar system risks for homeowners

 Bottom line on hybrid solar systems